RohitMoholkar/DATA_ANALYTICS_PROJECTS./README.md

-This repository contains two data analytics projects implemented in Python, focusing on real-world datasets and end-to-end workflows.
+A portfolio of data analytics projects implemented in Python, focusing on real-world datasets and end-to-end workflows.

 ### Project1 Name: PROPERTY RENTAL EXPLORATION WITH WEB SCRAPING.